Last updated on November 14th, 2022

-Batumi is the second-largest city of Georgia, a major seaport, and the capital of Adjara region.
+Batumi is the second-largest city of Georgia, a major seaport, and the capital of the Adjara region.
 It is located in the south of the country on the east coast of the Black Sea.

 Batumi is a great vacation spot in Georgia, the resort capital of the country with a vibrant nightlife.
 The city has an eclectic mix of architecture, ranging from charming classical buildings of the 19th century to ultramodern skyscrapers.
 Walking through it introduces you to different epochs.

 Locals call Batumi “Las Vegas of Georgia” and go there for the beach, food, festivals, and history.
 By the way, Batumi is home to the best Georgian egg and cheese bread dish which is called Khachapuri.
+And it is a gateway to some fancy Black Sea resorts.

-I wouldn’t recommend going specifically to swim in the sea (I do not recommend swimming in the Black Sea at all, no matter which country you are in.)
 But there are other reasons to visit this city during the 2 or 3 days trip from Tbilisi.